maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

     rand(matrix([5,5],[5,5]));

 to create a pseudo-random matrix.
 If `rand` returns unevaluated, then you have not loaded the libraries correctly.

+An alternative approach on a Microsoft operating system is to copy the contents of (a working) `sandbox.wmx` file into a

+    %USERPROFILE%/Maxima/stacklocal.mac

+Using `load("stacklocal")` in any worksheet will load the STACK environement.

 ### Using the answer tests